 Hayden had been complaining of stomachaches for a while.
 Her parents had taken Hayden to the doctor, but the doctors couldn’t find anything wrong with her.
 At the park, when Natalie found unexplained bruises on Hayden’s legs and red patches on her chest, she became concerned.
 Natalie rushed Hayden to the doctor, where they drew blood.
 After receiving the results, Hayden’s pediatrician instructed Natalie to immediately take Hayden to Georgetown’s Pediatric Oncology and Hematology department, where she would be met by the head of the department, Dr. Aziza Shad.
 Hassan, Hayden’s dad, left work to meet them at the hospital.
 They had no idea what was going on.
 But they knew it was something serious.
 And the results of the next blood test confirmed the worst.
 Dr. Shad took Hayden’s parents into a waiting room and told them that Hayden had an aggressive form of Leukemia, Acute Myeloid Leukemia, or AML.
 The treatment, she explained, was intense.
 Hayden would need several months of chemotherapy.
 And due to the risk of infection, Hayden would need to stay in the hospital for most of this time.
 If the chemotherapy alone did not cure Hayden, she would likely need a bone marrow transplant.
 Hassan and Natalie were stunned.
 Their little girl had cancer.
 From that moment on, their lives would never be the same.

 But before she could even begin chemotherapy, her white blood cell count had to be reduced.
-As a result of her relatively rare form of Leukemia, she was suffering from a dangerous condition called Leukostasis.
-A normal person has about 2,000 to 3,000 white blood cells per μL of blood.
+As a result of her relatively rare form of Leukemia, she was suffering from a dangerous condition called leukostasis.
+A healthy person has about 2,000 to 3,000 white blood cells per μL of blood.
 Leukostasis is characterized by a white cell count of over 100,000/μL.
-When Hayden was admitted to Georgetown, her count was 220,000/μL.
-The treatment for Leukostasis (which in itself has a very high mortality rate) is Leukapheresis, a process where the patient’s blood is literally being taken out of her body, filtered, and replaced.
+When Hayden was admitted to Georgetown Hospital, her count was 220,000/μL.
+The treatment for leukostasis (which in itself has a very high mortality rate) is leukapheresis, a process where the patient’s blood is literally being taken out of her body, filtered, and replaced.
 Hayden spent several days in the Pediatric Intensive Care Unit (PICU) as the doctors worked to control her high white blood cell count.

 After months of chemotherapy—all while in isolation—Hayden went into remission.
-This was great news, and her parents were hoping that she wouldn’t need a transplant.
+This was great news, and her parents were hoping that she wouldn’t need a bone marrow transplant, which is the treatment of last resort for this type of cancer and many other terminal blood cancers.
 Unfortunately, in October of 2004, Hayden relapsed.
 Her chances for survival were very low.
 And her only hope was a stem cell transplant.
 But because of Hayden’s uncommon ethnic background (Iranian, Italian, and Anglo), there were no matches in the bone marrow registry.
 And none of her family members were a match.
 Hayden’s only chance for survival was a cord blood transplant—where the blood from a baby’s umbilical cord, rich with stem cells, is used instead of actual bone marrow.
 Such transplants were—and remain—highly risky procedures performed only by a few top medical centers in the country.

 - To see a PBS news video featuring Hayden regarding Duke’s cord blood transplant process, click here.